do-community/learning-labs/README.md

 If you want to create a new content type, you just need to create a new directory there, and store your `.md` files for that content in there.

+### Contributing with the Audio Glossary

+The audio glossary is based on our [glossary](https://www.digitalocean.com/community/tags/glossary) tutorials.
+These are short tutorials explaining a concept.
+You can contribute by recording the audio voice-over for a glossary item and sending a PR with:

+- audio in MP3 format named after the glossary term name (ex: `ansible.mp3`), placed on `web/audio`
+- new `.md` file named after the glossary term name (ex: `ansible.md`), placed on `data/glossary`

+You can use the `ansible` glossary entry as reference: [data/glossary/ansible.md](https://raw.githubusercontent.com/do-community/learning-labs/main/app/Resources/data/glossary/ansible.md)

 ### Liquid Tags Currently Supported:

 - **DigitalOcean Tutorial (custom tag):**